-Grade-specific courses of study focuses on building understanding of scientific phenomena that tie directly to the students’ experiences.
+Grade-specific courses of study focus on building understanding of scientific phenomena that tie directly to the students’ experiences.
 We strive to understand both the ordinary and extraordinary aspects of the world around us.
 Students do this through a variety of ways, including direct experience, modeling, and research.
-General themes for each grade level include:
+General themes for each grade level compliment & support ongoing curriculum and include:

 Naturalist studies—observation skills, journaling, asking questions

 Plant structures—classification of living things, needs of plants, plant parts